davidsoederberg/stock-data.js/README.md

 </p>

 > :bulb: This library is new, so there might be issues.
-If you find any, please report them at [issues](https://github.com/davidsoederberg/stock-data.js/issues) section.
+If you find any, please report them at the [issues](https://github.com/davidsoederberg/stock-data.js/issues) section.

 ## Features